 Chair, Cabinet x Committee

-TITLE - express the title of the paper in as few words as possible (i.e. no more than one line).
+TITLE - be concise and specific.
+Express the title of the paper in as few words as possible (i.e. no more than one line).

-2. An executive summary must be provided if the paper, including appendices that must be read to understand the issues, is more than four pages long, or if the paper is particularly complex.
-An executive summary should be brief and succinctly explain the main issues.
+2. If the paper is more than four pages long, then an executive summary must be provided.
+The executive summary should be brief and succinctly explain the main issues.

-3. Background information should cover such things as:
+3. The background section should cover such things as:

-3.1 a brief explanation of the reasons for the paper (for example, government policy, need to respond to external factors);
+3.1 a brief explanation of the reasons for the paper - the context of the issue or nature of the problem (e.g. a need to respond to external factors);

 4. This is the main body of the paper.
-It should provide the detail required for Ministers to understand the proposal.
+It should provide the detail required for Ministers to understand the proposal, and should use headings to tell the story and highlight key issues.

-5. Confine comment to essential information and argument that supports the recommendations and facilitates good decision making.
-Lengthy, complex and detailed arguments may not be read or understood.
+6. Restrict comment to essential information and argument that supports the analysis of the options, the recommendations, and facilitates good decision making.
+Keep information concise, coherent, and logical.

 9. This section should list the departments that were consulted.
-If a department does not concur, include a clear statement of their views.
+If a department does not concur with the decisions sought in the paper, then include a clear statement of their views.

 10. If the nature of the paper means that specific consultation is required under an Act, outline the statutory requirements, describe the consultation process, and comment on any controversial aspects.